BMW X3M (F97) braking, upgraded for real heat load

 | Vehicle | BMW X3M (F97) |

-| Front caliper | Brembo GTS, 6-piston fixed caliper |
+| Front caliper | Brembo GTS, 6-piston fixed |

-| Front rotor | StopFlex carbon ceramic, 405 x 34 mm |
+| Front rotor | STOPFLEX carbon ceramic, 405 x 34 mm |

-| Pad pairing | StopFlex Track & Street compound |
+| Pad pairing | STOPFLEX Track & Street compound |

-| Core upgrade intent | Higher thermal stability, lower unsprung mass, and stronger consistency under repeated hard braking |
+| Upgrade intent | Higher thermal stability, lower unsprung mass, stronger pedal consistency |

 Important compatibility note

 This article shows a full front big brake kit configuration.
 It does not mean every X3M owner must replace the calipers.
-If you want to retain the factory 4-piston M Compound front calipers, StopFlex also supports direct-fit carbon ceramic rotor upgrade paths for that setup.
+If you want to retain the factory 4-piston M Compound front calipers, STOPFLEX also supports direct-fit carbon ceramic rotor upgrade paths for that setup.

 Why the X3M benefits from carbon ceramic brakes